Learn to deadlift without pain.

 If you’re on this page, reading this…

-You've probably already heard that deadlifts are good for you.
+You probably believe that deadlifts are beneficial for you.

 But here's the catch.